jverzani/gWidgetsWWW2.rapache/README.md

 pages can be served to an audience at a larger scale.
 The main reason for the slowness in `gWidgetsWWW2` is the reliance on reference classes, which make programming nicer, but work slowly with the necessary serialization of environments needed to process callbacks within R.

 See the directory `inst/rapache` for installation instructions.
 Basically one needs to configure a simple directive.
+See `inst/docs/gWidgetsWWW2_rapache.html` for an overview.